behu-kea/first-semester-java/lessons/week-01/3-wednesday.md

 }
 ```

-Translate the code into english / danish
+- Make your best effort to translate the code into a description in english / danish

 - Change the background to white